stefanodallapalma/auth-spring-boot/README.md

 - The provided `AuthTokensController` handles token refresh and deletion, so there's no need to re-implement these features.
 - The `AuthTokensManagementFacade` is available to simplify the creation of tokens during the login process.

+TODO: Need to mention that the endpoints should be made accessible in the SecurityConfig.

 ## Key Components